sailpoint-oss/golang-sdk/api_v3/docs/Methods/WorkflowsAPI.md

 ## get-workflow-execution
 Get Workflow Execution
-Use this API to get a single workflow execution.
+Get a single workflow execution.
 Workflow executions are available for up to 90 days before being archived.
 If you attempt to access a workflow execution that has been archived, you will receive a "404 Not Found" response.

 [API Spec](https://developer.sailpoint.com/docs/api/v3/get-workflow-execution)